Logarithmic Fulton--MacPherson configuration spaces: Degenerations of Fulton--MacPherson spaces

-Now, as $\pi_{\mathrm{FM}}^W$ is logarithmically smooth, by Tsuji \cite[Theorem II.4.2]{tsuji} to prove flatness it suffices to prove that the corresponding map of tropicalisations is combinatorially flat.
+As $\pi_{\mathrm{FM}}^W$ is logarithmically smooth by Proposition~\ref{prop:log-smooth-degen}, by Tsuji \cite[Theorem II.4.2]{tsuji} to prove flatness it suffices to prove that the corresponding map of tropicalisations is combinatorially flat.
 Here it is crucial to use the refined logarithmic structure.

 Over a cone in $\FMdegen$ corresponding to $\tau_{\mathrm{FM}}$, there can be three possible cones in $\FMdegenfam$ mapping to the cone in $\FMdegen$: \begin{itemize} \item The point $p_0$ lies on $\mathsf{S}$.
 The combinatorial type is some $(\mathsf{S}^+, m^+, \T_{v_1}, \dots, \T_{v_k})$, where $\tau^+ = (\mathsf{S}^+, m^+)$ is a combinatorial type in the family $\tropfamdegen$ lying over the combinatorial type $\tau$ in $\tropmoddegen$.
 The corresponding cone is then $\cone(\tau^+) \times \prod_{i = 1}^{k} \Rgeq^{|E(\T_{v_i})|}$. \item The point $p_0$ lies on a vertex of a tree $\T_{v_j}$.
 In this case, the cone corresponding to this combinatorial type is the same as the cone $\cone(\tau) \times \prod_{i = 1}^{k} \Rgeq^{|E(\T_{v_i})|}$, as there is no additional length parameter. \item The point $p_0$ lies on a bounded edge $e$ of a tree $\T_{v_j}$.
 In this case, the position of $p_0$ on the edge introduces an additional length parameter $e_1$ on the combinatorial type, therefore the cone is $\cone(\tau) \times \prod_{i \neq j} \Rgeq^{|E(\T_{v_i})|} \times \Rgeq^{|E(\T_{v_j})|+1}$. \end{itemize} We have listed all the cones in $\tropfamdegenFM$.
 For combinatorial flatness, we need to show that each cone in $\tropfamdegenFM$ surjects onto a cone in $\tropmoddegenFM$.
 In the first scenario, combinatorial flatness follows from the combinatorial flatness of $\tropfamdegen \to \tropmoddegen$, whereas the second scenario is trivial, as the cone map is the identity.
 As for the third scenario, we note that the map $\Rgeq^{|E(\T_{v_j})|+1} \to \Rgeq^{|E(\T_{v_j})|}$ is surjective, as the map $({\Rgeq^2})_{e_1,e_2}\to ({\Rgeq})_e$ given by $(e_1,e_2) \mapsto e_1 + e_2$ is surjective.
 The map $\Rgeq^{|E(\T_{v_j})|+1} \to \Rgeq^{|E(\T_{v_j})|}$ arises from the splitting of the edge $e$ into edges $e_1, e_2$ by $p_0$.